25 Best Cymbals Reviews and Tested – Crash, Hi-Hat, Riding, Splash

 A cymbal will only last as well as it’s cared for.
 Any number of things can affect its quality of sound, from how it’s played to where how you store it, to the amount of grime you allow to build up.
 The more care you give, the more likely your investment is to survive.

 First things first-It doesn’t matter how well you care for your instrument if you play it in a way that it wasn’t designed to withstand.
 If you are truly going for brutal volume and beats, you need a cymbal that can stand up to the punishment, or else a steady stream of backups when they crack.
 There actually are some musicians who throw their hard-earned money into the second choice because they just need to abuse the heck out of a more delicate instrument to get the signature sound that they want.
 But if you’re like the rest of us, and don’t want to have a stack of ten cymbals on standby at every gig, you need a heavy instrument for a huge sound.
-Now that’s out of the way, here’s the three basics of great cymbal care:
+Now that’s out of the way, here are the three basics of great cymbal care:

-Mount it properly – Your knobs should be good and tight, but make sure not to over tighten the wing nut, which could ruin the bell (it also messes up your sound).
-And most important, make sure all your mounting equipment is in top notch condition.
+Mount it properly – Your knobs should be good and tight, but make sure not to overtighten the wing nut, which could ruin the bell (it also messes up your sound).
+And most important, make sure all your mounting equipment is in top-notch condition.
 Nothing cracks a cymbal faster than flying across the stage at full speed because it came loose or the mounting equipment fell apart!

 - Storage – Store your cymbals as soon as you break your set down.
 If they aren’t to be used for a while, make sure you wrap them each in cloth to protect the edges.
 Keep all of this on hand wherever you play so you’re aren’t tempted to store your cymbal improperly even for a bit.
 DO NOT allow your cymbals to be stored in excessive cold or heat.
 Either will cause them to warp and ruin the sound.

 - Cleaning – Cleaning.
 If the word was said a thousand times or emphasized in big red, bold, all capital letters, it would still be an understatement.
-The grime and corrosion that build up on a cymbal change its sound so dramatically that some musicians actually corrode them on purpose to change the sound.
+The grime and corrosion that build upon a cymbal change its sound so dramatically that some musicians actually corrode them on purpose to change the sound.
 Crazy, but true.
 They call this grime patina, and it’s spoken of like a finely aged cheese.
-Truth, patina is a collection of sweat, smoke, dust, stick residue, oxides and dirt.
+Truth, the patina is a collection of sweat, smoke, dust, stick residue, oxides, and dirt.
 Yuk.
 If, on the other hand, you already love the way your cymbal sounds because you went through the trouble of test driving the perfect piece for your set, then you will want to clean it regularly with Zildjian Cymbal Cleaning Polish or, perhaps the best cymbal cleaner on the market, Music Nomad MN112 Premium Drum and Cymbal Care System, which provides cleaning care and instructions for your entire drum set.

 Making the Decision

 Now you have the knowledge it takes to start exploring your musical options.
 You know, according to your style, what you need to produce the best sound and how to get a feel for the instruments as you try them.
 So why wait?
 Go shopping!
-Take one or ten for a test drive till you have found one that sings just the right way, just for you.
-And then make sure that you have all the care equipment, including cases, packing supplies, cleaners and mounting support to make your set last a life time.
+Take one or ten for a test drive until you have found one that sings just the right way, just for you.
+And then make sure that you have all the care equipment, including cases, packing supplies, cleaners and mounting support to make your set last a lifetime.